alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     fm

-Even though the entityset contains the complete history for each customer, only data from before the cutoff time was used to calculate the features above.
+Even though the entityset contains the complete history for each customer, only data with a time index up to and including the cutoff time was used to calculate the features above.

 Using a Cutoff Time DataFrame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~